Women Work to Save Preventive Care Gains

 A Republican move in the Senate failed last week that would have gutted the entire fund to pay for a lower student loan interest rate; on July 1 it’s scheduled to double from 3.4 percent to 6.8 percent, costing the average student $1,000 per year and the government millions in underwriting costs.
 The House passed an identical student-loan bill in late April also financed by sacrificing the fund.
 And last week, there was a GOP attachment to a renewal of the Export-Import Bank fund at the preventive care fund’s expense.
 It didn’t pass.

-The attacks on the fund resurfaced in the Senate this week in a Republican amendment to a FDA bill.
-Following a Republican filibuster, Senate Democrats have yet to rescheduled a floor vote of their bill that would pay for freezing student loan rates through closing a payroll tax loophole.
+The attacks on the fund resurfaced in the Senate this week in a Republican amendment to an FDA bill.
+Following a Republican filibuster, Senate Democrats have yet to reschedule a floor vote of their bill that would pay for freezing student loan rates through closing a payroll tax loophole.

 The political acrobatics are nothing new to activists who helped craft the healthcare reform legislation.
 Said Lois Uttley, head of Raising Women’s Voices and Merger Watch, “Affordable Care Act opponents have tried to pit much-needed infrastructure fixes and popular programs against the Prevention Fund as a means of undermining the ACA.
 They did so more broadly, from Medicare payments for doctors, to tax relief for small businesses.
 Now they’re using student loan subsidies to attack the fund.”